Valid plane trees: Combinatorial models for RNA secondary structures with Watson-Crick base pairs: Valid plane trees and valid local moves

+In fact the property of being $P$-valid is inherited by subtrees in the following sense.

+\begin{proposition} Suppose $T$ is a $P$-valid tree and that $T$ contains an edge $e(i,j)$ and denote by $v$ the vertex of $e(i,j)$ farthest from the root. \begin{itemize} \item The subgraph $T'$ induced from $e(i,j)$ together with all descendants of $v$ is equivalently characterized as the subgraph containing half-edges $i,i+1,\ldots,j-1,j$. \end{itemize}

+Define $T''$ to be the subgraph of $T$ obtained by erasing $T'$ from $T$.
+Define $P'$ to be the subsequence of $P$ consisting of the labels on the half-edges $i,i+1,i+2,\ldots,j-1,j$ and $P''$ to be the subsequence of $P$ consisting of the labels on the half-edges $1,2,\ldots,i-1,j+1,j+2,\ldots,n$ retaining the original indexing for notational convenience. \begin{itemize} \item Then $T'$ is a $P'$-valid tree and $T''$ is a $P''$-valid tree. \end{itemize}\end{proposition}

+\begin{proof} By our convention of labeling half-edges in a plane tree, the half-edges descended from $v$ in $T$ are labeled $i+1,i+2,\ldots,j-1$.
+(Figure \ref{figure: edge partitioning tree} shows a schematic.)
+The descendants of a vertex in a rooted tree form a subtree, so $T'$ is a $P'$-valid tree.
+The graph $T''$ is connected by construction and is formed of the half-edges labeled $1,2,\ldots,i-1,j+1,j+2,\ldots,n$ so $T''$ is a $P''$-valid tree. \end{proof}

+The condition of being $P$-valid {respects the fact that any two plane trees of size $n$} either have some overlap or are very close to having some overlap, as the following proposition makes precise.

+\begin{proposition} Given two trees $T, T' \in \mathcal{V}(P)$ either $T$ and $T'$ share an edge or there exists a valid local move on one, say from $T'$ to $T''$, such that $T$ and $T''$ share an edge. \end{proposition}

+\begin{proof} Suppose $T$ and $T'$ have no common edges.
+Suppose $e(i,i+1)$ is a leaf of $T$.
+Since it is not a leaf in $T'$ the half-edges labeled $i$ and $i+1$ have one of the following configurations in $T'$:

+Since $e(i,i+1)$ is an edge of a valid plane tree, the half-edges $i$ and $i+1$ are labeled $B$ and $\overline{B}$ respectively and so the half-edges $j$ and $k$ must be labeled $\overline{B}$ and $B$ respectively, regardless of the configuration.
+Each configuration has a valid local move that results in a tree $T''$ with leaf $e(i,i+1)$ as desired. \end{proof}

-The previous results imply that we can use valid plane trees and local moves to create a graph.
-This graph, defined in the next corollary, is a central object of study in the next sections.
+We can use valid plane trees and local moves to create a graph.
+Later sections will prove key properties of the graph defined in the next proposition.
+The proof follows immediately from earlier propositions.

-\begin{corollary} Fix a primary structure $P$.
-Let $\mathcal{G}_P$ be the graph whose vertices are $P$-valid plane trees and with an edge between two valid plane trees if they are connected by a valid local move.
-Then $\mathcal{G}_P$ is a well-defined undirected graph. \end{corollary}
+\begin{proposition} Fix a primary structure $P$.
+Let $\mathcal{G}_P$ be the graph whose vertices are the elements of the set $\mathcal{V}(P)$ with an edge between two plane trees if they are connected by a valid local move.
+Then $\mathcal{G}_P$ is a well-defined undirected graph. \end{proposition}